JCwonder1/GifTastic/README.md

 # Search and Watch Fails
 Search and Display epic fails.
-We preloaded some epic fail catagories for you but you can also add your own fails.
-Each group displays 10 fail gifs.
-To play/stop click on the gif.
+Some epic fail catagories are preloaded for you but you can also add your own fails.
+Each catagory displays 10 fail gifs.
+Press the gif to play/stop click on the gif.
 Will be adding to this in time.
-If you have feature suggestions please let me know.
+If you have fsuggestions please let me know.